-An additional 12.5 hours is required, above the total allocated hours for Sections 2, 3, and 4, to meet the minimum annual requirement of 50 hours.
+An additional 12.5 hours is required, above the total allocated hours for the combined Sections 2 and 3 (23 hours), or Section 4 (12.5 hours), to meet the minimum annual requirement of 50 hours.

-If you complete more than the required hours in Sections 2, 3, and 4, the additional hours will automatically be allocated to Section 5 in My CPD.
+When you complete more than the required hours in the combined Sections 2 and 3, or Section 4, the additional hours will automatically be allocated to Section 5 in My CPD.